ghillebrand/qtPyGraphEdit/README.md

 <img width="416" height="306" alt="image" src="https://github.com/user-attachments/assets/3003b49e-4625-4cc3-91b0-0da034a61bbc" />
 </p>
 <p align="centre">
 The interface - an (editable) object list on the left, and the editable graph on the right.
 Tools on the top.

+The black circle adds **Nodes (shortcut - "N"),** the tracks add **Edges ("E")** The pointer goes into select mode.
+Double click the text in the list to edit names.
+Selection in one window shows in the other.
+I _think_ the menu options are self explanatory?
 </p>

 This is a prototype and learning project.
 My primary goal is to learn Qt/ Pyside, and to figure out the patterns needed to support model (repository) -based, multi-graphical view higraphs.
 I have some blog posts about the project [here](https://isijingi.co.za/wp/category/higraph/)